AND KEEPING CLIENTS

 client understand that non-lawyers such as paralegals and law clerks may perform

-services on the case for which the client may be economically responsible?
+services on the case for which the client may be financially responsible?
 LEO 1850

 4. In addition, if a lawyer becomes “of counsel” to a firm, all conflicts are imputed from the lawyer to the firm and vice versa.
 This imputation cannot be avoided by screening the lawyer from other cases in the firm or otherwise limiting the information available to him; Rule 1.10(a) provides for an absolute imputation of conflicts between lawyers who are currently associated in a firm.
 See, LEO 1866.